-2- What are the main steps in the implementation and sustainability of this intervention practice in Quebec?

-How has testing and research guided implementation and sustainability in the regions?

-3- What conclusions can we draw from the implementation?

-4- What are the main challenges?
+- 2- What are the main steps in the implementation and sustainability of this intervention practice in Quebec?
+How has testing and research guided implementation and sustainability in the regions? - 3- What conclusions can we draw from the implementation? - 4- What are the main challenges?
 For organisations interested in the implementation?
 For the promoters?
+And the future?